 When you’re ready to make pancakes, just add the wet ingredients and cook.
 I like to store pancake mix in a glass mason jar then mix the batter right in the jar, saving even more time by creating fewer dishes.

-Keeping Pancakes Hot while Cooking the Whole Batch
+Keeping Pancakes Hot while Cooking

 To me, pancakes should be eaten right away.
 However, if you’re making a larger batch to feed multiple people, it’s nice to keep the first pancakes warm while the rest finish cooking.